DalgoT4D/docker-superset/README.md

 The `Dockerfile` may need to be edited for the architecture you choose

 ### Static assets
-Superset will serve static assets at `https://<superset_url>/static/assets/images/<file>`
+Superset will serve static assets at `https://<superset_url>/static/path/to/file`

-if the `file` is available at `/app/superset/static/assets/images/<file>` within the Docker container.
+if the `file` is available at `/app/superset/static/path/to/file` within the Docker container.

-@himanshu please check how far down the directory tree this works i.e. will the statement hold for `/app/superset/static/`